directrix1/FairestCoinFlip/README.md

 ### 2. Calculating Reveals and Proofs
  * _Each participant_ decides they want to participate so they each pick a number, x, (random or otherwise) from the list in the *CMS encapsulated proposal*
- * _Each participant_ then creates a *reveal document*, which consists of x followed by a space followed by the *CMS encapsulated proposal*'s signature
+ * _Each participant_ then creates a CMS signed *reveal document*, the body of which consists of: the number x followed by a space followed by the *CMS encapsulated proposal*'s signature
- * _Each participant_ then signs their *reveal document*, and the signature part becomes their *proof of choice*
+ * _Each participant_ then defines their *proof of choice* as the *reveal document*'s signature

 ### 3. Distributing Proofs
- * _Each participant_ then distributes their *proof of choice* to the other participants, without the message
+ * _Each participant_ then distributes their *proof of choice* to the other participants
  * If _any participant_ fails to distribute their *proof of choice* by the Expires time then the *proposal* is **Void** and the process stops (the *proof of choice* is each participant's opt in)

 ### 4. Distributing Reveals